Nyora

 Nyora /naɪˈjɔːrə/ is a town in South Gippsland, Victoria, Australia, approximately 84 km south-east of Melbourne's Central Business District, located within the Shires of Baw Baw, Cardinia and South Gippsland local government areas.
 Nyora recorded a population of 1,644 at the 2021 census.

 Nyora is 12 km from Lang Lang, and 11 km from the nearest beach.

+History

 The Post Office opened around September 1890 replacing an office at nearby Lang Lang East open since 1885.

 The town's railway station and general store were included in the popular ABC TV program Something in the Air.
 The township featured in the TV series was known as "Emu Springs".

+Sport and Recreation

 Golfers play at the course of the Lang Lang Golf Club on the South Gippsland Highway, Nyora.